Key takeaways

 Video intercom call box

-Before the introduction of video, call boxes only allowed people to speak to each other.
+Before video, call boxes only allowed people to speak to each other.
 There was no way of seeing who was at the entrance, so people could buzz someone in without confirming their identity.

 Now, video intercoms rectify that problem by showing the visitor who’s requesting access.
 Then, the tenant may grant or deny access.
 In addition to seeing the visitor at the door, the video intercom may take a time-stamped picture of their entry.